Updated January 4, 2023.

 Want to know my favorite city in the world?
 It’s Alexandria, Virginia!
 That’s right.
-I’ve lived in the D.C. area for over 12 years, traveled all over the world, and I still love Alexandria’s Old Town the best of all.
+I’ve lived in the D.C. area for 15 years, traveled all over the world, and I still love Alexandria’s Old Town the best of all.
 Maybe it’s the cobblestones, maybe it’s the beauty… Here are my top 10 reasons you should visit because I think you’ll love it, too!

 10. For the Boutique Shopping

 I am admittedly not a shopper, but even I could get lost for an afternoon perusing the boutique shops in Old Town.
 Whether you’re in the market for a real book from a real bookstore, dresses on-trend, Christmas decor, or high-end consignment, you’ll find shops you love in Alexandria!

 Check out my feature on Redfin!
 11 Unique Things to Do in Alexandria

 If staying in Washington, D.C., Alexandria is an easy day trip!
 You can take the yellow or blue metro lines, use the Capital Bike Share program via the Mount Vernon Trail, or drive here.
 It’s only a few miles away, but it’s a totally different world once you get there.
 Plan a day trip (or even half a day trip!) while you’re in the D.C. area.

 8. For the Waterfront

 Y’all, this waterfront is the stuff of dreams.
 It’s peaceful, beautiful, and just steps away from everything you’ll want to see and do!
 You can stroll here sipping on a coffee or eating your ice cream, take a date here, or simply join in with the yogis one morning!
 Alexandria’s waterfront is not as bustling or crowded as many other cities’ waterfront areas, thanks to much of it being landfill that came in long after Alexandria’s founding in 1749.
 And the area has been revitalized in recent years to make it even more beautiful!